zrghassabi/Pytorch-Examples-Linear-Regression-Multi-layer-perceptron-Classification-/README.md

       Notes:
       -Number of Hidden neurons are 10, dimention of input is 3 and there are two classess.
-      -using sklearn.datasets import make_blobs to create data -compute Accuracy = num of correct classification/ total num of samples
+      -using sklearn.datasets import make_blobs to create data
+      - 60% od Data are Training set, 15% is validation and 25% is Test data -compute Accuracy = num of correct classification/ total num of samples